ManuelMebrat/TELCO-CHURNING/README.md

 #  TELCO CHURNING

 ### PROJECT BACKGROUND
-The telecom industry is uniquely positioned where emotional factors and customer experience significantly influence retention, alongside product offerings.
-By applying consumer psychology to the Telco Customer Churn Dataset from IBM Congos, we can better understand customer behavior and retention drivers.
+The telecom industry is a dynamic sector where both emotional factors and customer experience play crucial roles in influencing customer retention.
+Unlike many other industries, telecommunications providers must go beyond offering reliable products and services; they also need to cultivate strong emotional connections with their customers to foster long-term loyalty.
+Understanding these aspects is essential for reducing churn and increasing customer satisfaction.

+This project leverages the Telco Customer Churn Dataset from IBM Congos to delve into consumer psychology and its impact on customer retention.
+By analyzing this data, we aim to identify the variables that enhance customer loyalty and reduce the likelihood of churn.
+Specifically, the project will explore two key areas:

+**Enhancing Customer Loyalty and Predicting Customer Churn**

 ### PROJECT STRUCTURE